evanlong/etching/EtchingStepByStep.md

 ## Software

 1. First checkout all the source code
-2. Next use the [Arduino Software](http://arduino.cc/en/Main/Software) to build and install the [SketchTheEtch.cpp](http://blah/arduino/SketchTheEtch/SketchTheEtch.cpp) on your device.
+2. Next use the [Arduino Software](http://arduino.cc/en/Main/Software) to build and install the [SketchTheEtch.cpp](http://blah/arduino/SketchTheEtch/SketchTheEtch.cpp) on the Arduino.
 3. Make sure the following python depedencies are install: Pillow (a PIL replacement) and pyserial.
 Both can be installed with pip:

 		pip install pyserial